OISF/suricata/doc/userguide/devguide/internals/pipeline/packet-pipeline.rst

 Introduction
 ============

+The Packet Pipeline might be considered the core part of Suricata.
+It is in this macro-component that the Packet processing happen (``PacketProcessing`` threads).
+The two other main components are **Management threads** responsible for *Flow Managing* and *Stats*.

 In Suricata, the packet pipeline starts with the Packet Capture.

 The pipeline either runs in a single thread (runmode *single* or *workers*) or